jorgeguilherme/custom_zabbix_scripts/bacula/README.md

 These project was tested with Bacula Director 7.0.5 from Ubuntu 16.04 official repositories.
 Python is a pre-requisite.

-For this, I considered that the jobs are executed only once a day.
+It was considered that the jobs are executed only once a day.
 If you schedule your jobs to be executed twice, the discovery rules will make them appear twice.

 # Introduction